edgexfoundry/device-rfid-llrp-go/README.md

-You can configure `deviceCommands` in your device profile to read more than one resource at a time, in which case the device service attempts each of the above requests in series and returns the results of all of them.
+You can configure `deviceCommands` in your device profile to read more than one resource at a time, in which case the device service attempts each of the commands requests in the order specified by the device profile and returns the results of all of them.

 For `LLRP` messages that require only an `ROSpecID` or `AccessSpecID`, we define them as operations upon `uint32` `deviceResource`s with those names.